embeddedproductdev-create/ur_mesh_ir_node/JSON_Packets.md

 ---

 ## Node AC Remote Reconfiguration Packet

+- **Description**: This packet is used for making the Node device unconfigured so that it can be configured with any other AC Remote if needed.

 | Parameter Name | Example Value | Value Type | Value Range |
 | :------------: | :-----------: | :--------: | :---------: |